If you’re feeling pressure as a self-employed, last-minute tax filer, let’s change that.

 2. Figure out which self-employment category best describes you

-For tax purposes, there are three classifications you can fall under as a self-employed person.
+For tax purposes, there are a few classifications you can fall under as a self-employed person.
 Each has its own tax requirements and nuances to wrap your head around.

 - If you run a business by yourself and it isn’t incorporated, you’re either a sole proprietor or an independent contractor.
 This means you’ll file using a T1 and complete the T2125 – Statement of Business or Professional Activities (conveniently located within the T1).